Consumers will benefit from the IoT but we must build trust in connected devices first.

 Security Is Complex, Requires Expertise and Is Time Consuming

 All of this can also make security feel complex and time-consuming, particularly if companies do not have access to dedicated security specialists.
-Just 31% of companies are very satisfied with the level of security expertise within their company and the World Economic Forum estimates that there is a gap of more than 3 million security experts worldwide.
+Our yearly PSA Certified Security Report finds that companies are not completely satisfied with the level of security expertise and the World Economic Forum estimates that there is a gap of more than 3 million security experts worldwide.
 This exacerbates concerns that difficulties in implementing the right security for a device will increase time to market- something that is particularly true for smaller organizations.

 The Cost Paradox